 Automatically searches both British and American spellings and for singular / plural forms of your search terms Highly specific “article type” filters. |

-This search engine collects information related to COVID from many databases and publishers.
-MCPHS does not normally have access to some of those databases. | Subject specific filters including “methodology - empirical study” and “tests & measures.” |
+Subject specific filters including “methodology - empirical study” and “tests & measures.” |

-Access | You have access through the MCPHS subscription – just go through the Library and use your MCPHS email and password. | Free to search.
+| Access | You have access through the MCPHS subscription – just go through the Library and use your MCPHS email and password. | Free to search.
 Some articles are free.
-Access other articles through MCPHS's subscriptions or our Interlibrary Loan service. | Free to search.
-Many of the articles are free.
-Access other articles through MCPHS's subscriptions or our Interlibrary Loan service.
-There is no option in this database to check if something is in MCPHS's subscriptions.
-You will need to check yourself. use the library's journals page or search for that article in MCPHS Smart Search or Google Scholar to know. | You have access through MCPHS's subscription – just go through the Library and use your MCPHS email and password. |
+Access other articles through MCPHS's subscriptions or our Interlibrary Loan service. | You have access through MCPHS's subscription – just go through the Library and use your MCPHS email and password. |

-Relative Size | Largest: “over 90.6 million records” include information from approximately “ 27,950 active titles.” | Large: “The PubMed database contains more than 35 million citations and abstracts of biomedical literature” | Small: As of June 15, 2023, an empty search finds over 860,200 citations. | Small: Over 5 million citations.
+| Relative Size | Largest: “over 90.6 million records” include information from approximately “ 27,950 active titles.” | Large: “The PubMed database contains more than 35 million citations and abstracts of biomedical literature” | Small: Over 5 million citations.
 Includes records from approximately 2,400 journals, plus other types of content. |

-Dates of Coverage | 1970 - present | Roughly 1940s - present, but also includes older citations dating back to 1700s. | 2019-present | 1597 - present, with comprehensive coverage from 1880s. |
+| Dates of Coverage | 1970 - present | Roughly 1940s - present, but also includes older citations dating back to 1700s. | 1597 - present, with comprehensive coverage from 1880s. |

-Update Frequency | Daily | Daily | Every weekday | Twice a week |
+| Update Frequency | Daily | Daily | Twice a week |

-Option to Create a Personal Account | Yes | Yes | No | Yes |
+| Option to Create a Personal Account | Yes | Yes | Yes |

-Notes | In May 2020 PubMed moved to a new interface that relies more on machine learning to tag and index content. |
+| Notes | In May 2020 PubMed moved to a new interface that relies more on machine learning to tag and index content. | MCPHS uses the Ovid platform.
+Other institutions use other vendors (EBSCO or APA). | |

-Tutorials | Scopus Overview | PubMed Videos [click "Quick Tours - html version] and Interactive PubMed tutorial for creating a personal account. |
+| Tutorials | Scopus Overview | PubMed Videos [click "Quick Tours - html version] and Interactive PubMed tutorial for creating a personal account. | Interactive PsycInfo (APA) tutorial |